SooratiLab/RobotGuides/docs/go2/getting_started.md

 ### Wireless Controller

-To turn the controller, press the power button on the underside of the controller, then press and hold it for around 10-12 seconds.
+To turn on the controller, press the power button on the underside of the controller, then press and hold it for around 10-12 seconds.
 It should then be connected to the Go2.
+To turn it off, press the power button then press and hold it for around 3 seconds.
+The lights should then turn off.

 In the box, there is an additional controller designed to be clipped to a belt.
 Do not use this controller unless you have discussed it with an experienced user.
 You should not need to use this controller.